-However, if it’s vinyl wallpaper you’re dealing with, you will need to remove it before re-papering and know how to get the wallpaper off properly without damaging your walls.
+However, if it’s vinyl wallpaper you’re dealing with, you will need to remove it before re-papering and know how to take the wallpaper off properly without damaging your walls.

 The vinyl coating used on this type of wallpaper makes it non-porous, meaning the new wallpaper will not stick well to it.
 Papering over it can also cause a build-up of mould, as air cannot pass through non-porous materials.

 Unsure whether your existing wallpaper is vinyl?
 Sponge the corner of your wallpaper with warm water.
-If the paper darkens and absorbs the water, it’s non-coated.
+If the paper darkens and absorbs the water, it’s non-porous.